oscdev-io/birdplan/docs/protocol-bgp.md

 * `connected` routes are kernel device routes for the interfaces listed.
 A list of interfaces must be provided.
 This can be a pattern like `eth*`.
 Connected routes are not imported by default..

-* `kernel` routes are those statically added to the kernel, excluding blackhole routes.
-The default for this option is `false`.
+* `kernel` routes are those added to the kernel, excluding blackhole and default routes.
+The default for this option is `False`.

 * `kernel_blackhole` routes are those statically added to the kernel which are blackhole routes.
 This option is independant of the `kernel` option above and will only import blackhole routes.
+The default for this option is `False`.

-The default for this option is `false`.
+* `kernel_default` routes are those added to the kernel.
+This option is independant of the `kernel` option above and will only import kernel default routes.
+The default for this option is `False`.

-* `static` routes are those setup in the static protocol, excluding blackhole routes.
-The default for this option is `false`.
+* `static` routes are those setup in the static protocol, excluding blackhole and default routes.
+The default for this option is `False`.

 * `static_blackhole` routes are those setup in the static protocol which are blackhole routes.
 This option is independant of the `static` option above and will only import blackhole routes.
+The default for this option is `False`.

-The default for this option is `false`.
+* `static_default` routes are those setup in the static protocol.
+This option is independant of the `static` option above and will only import static default routes.
+The default for this option is `False`.

 One can specify the ASN as per below...